 Check out why KnockKnock recommends storing your baggage with LuggageHero here!

 Easy & affordable

 Luggage storage has never been quicker, easier, or more affordable.
-LuggageHero users are charged by the hour
+LuggageHero users can choose to be charged by the hour

-Unlike similar concepts, all our shops in Boston have been reviewed by a LuggageHero employee, we provide security seals for each piece of luggage, and each piece of luggage and its contents are insured up to
+Unlike similar concepts, all our shops in Boston have been reviewed by a LuggageHero employee, we provide security seals for each piece of luggage, and each piece of luggage and its contents can be insured up to

 Check our map to see the nearest shop around you

 - Many shops and locations in Boston are open for storing luggage